zhaju/zhaju.github.io/content/High School/Grade 12/Grade 12 Physics.md

 $$
 Gravitational Potential Energy = Binding Energy
 - Same as activation energy of an electron
-- It’s negative - “I’m this far below how much I need to leave”
+- It’s negative - "I’m this far below how much I need to leave"

 ### **Electricity**
 Resistance = Voltage / Current